Introduction

 }

-Note that the same problem does not apply to tuples and tuple structs, because you can't name a method with an integer identifier. i.e. the following would compile:
+Note that the same problem does not apply to tuples and tuple structs, because you can't name a method with an integer identifier.
+The following example compiles and prints "ferrisUwu" when run:

 struct Foo(fn());